Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 So our previous caller makes the point.

-He's responding here also to uh David Bell's piece in the LA Times Sunday, was 9-11 really that bad?
+He's responding here also to David Bell's piece in the LA Times Sunday.

-If those towers had been more populated, uh had they not been able to extricate as many people from the second tower and the first after the first hit uh as were able, the death toll could have been much, much higher.
+He says, look, we could have lost 45,000 if those planes had hit at a later time of day, if those towers had been more populated, had they not been able to extricate as many people from the second tower and the first after the first hit as were able.

-And we don't know what else was in the works because air traffic control grounded every airplane uh shortly after the second attack, and it didn't take them very long to get every airplane in U.S. airspace down, every airplane coming from a foreign destination was diverted, and uh and we shut down the air traffic system for four or five days.
+And we don't know what else was in the works because air traffic control grounded every airplane shortly after the second attack.

-And and and 6,500 total, no big deal.
+And 6,500 total, no big deal.

-That damage was wrought by probably less than a hundred people that planned it, and it took no soldiers.
+That damage was wrought by probably less than 100 people that planned it.

-It took nine nineteen hijackers.
+It took 19 hijackers.

-Now, the cynical reaction to this uh would be to say to the caller, but sir, you're missing Mr. Bell's point.
+Now, the cynical reaction to this would be to say to the caller, but sir, you're missing Mr. Bell's point.

 You are looking at what could have happened.